-Test 01 Provider Flask
+Test 01 Provider Flask¶

 Test the Flask provider with Pact.

-This module tests the Flask provider defined in src/flask.py against the mock consumer.
-The mock consumer is set up by Pact and will replay the requests defined by the consumers.
-Pact will then validate that the provider responds with the expected responses.
+consumer.
+The mock consumer is set up by Pact and will replay the requests

-In order to set the provider into the correct state, this test module defines an additional endpoint on the provider, in this case /_pact/provider_states.
-Calls to this endpoint mock the relevant database calls to set the provider into the correct state.
+In order to set the provider into the correct state, this test module defines an

 A good resource for understanding the provider tests is the Pact Provider Test section of the Pact documentation.

-PROVIDER_URL = URL('http://localhost:8080') module-attribute
+PROVIDER_URL = URL('http://localhost:8080')

 Define the provider state.